wilsontelab/genomex-mdi-tools/shared/options/README.md

                 description: "short description of the option's effect"
 ```

-In the example above, 'shared-options' must exist as a shared component.
+In the example above, 'shared-options' must exist as a shared component,
+i.e., file 'shared/options/shared-options.yml' must exist.
 'my-options' might be fully private to the pipeline, or could also be a
 shared option family for which the author needs to override some configuration
 detail such as changing 'required' from true to false while providing